AdobeDocs/frameio-api/src/pages/guides/index.md

 # Frame.io API Getting Started Guide

-## Getting Started with the Developer Console
+## Starting with the Developer Console

-Adobe Developer Console is the ultimate developer destination to access Adobe APIs & SDKs including the Frame.io API.
-The details for accessing the Developer Console can be found here: https://developer.adobe.com/developer-console/docs/guides/getting-started/.

-The first step to use any Adobe API is to create a Project in the Adobe Developer Console.
-The concept of Project in the Developer Console corresponds to an application you are building to consume the Frame.io Developer API.
-This is distinct from a Project within Frame.io.
+The first step in using an Adobe API is to create a **Project** in the Adobe Developer Console.
+Projects in the Developer Console correspond to an application you are building to consume the Frame.io Developer API.
+This is distinct from a project within Frame.io.

+* Adobe Developer Console is the developer destination to access Adobe APIs & SDKs including the Frame.io API.
+Access it [here](https://help.frame.io/en/articles/9084073-frame-io-v4-legacy-feature-comparison).
-After creating a Project in the Developer Console, we can then add the Frame.io API to it.
-More details on Projects in the Developer Console can be found here: https://developer.adobe.com/developer-console/docs/guides/projects/.
+* After creating a Project in the Developer Console, add the Frame.io API to it.
+Access Projects in the Developer Console [here](https://developer.adobe.com/developer-console/docs/guides/projects/).

-## Getting Started with the Frame.io API
+## V4 Frame.io API

-### Authentication
+### Authenticating

 Adobe is committed to the privacy and security of our users and their data.
-The first step in accessing the Frame.io API is getting authenticated.
-For that, you will need to create the user authentication credentials and then the access token.
-The steps below will show you how to create the user authentication credentials and generate an access token and make your first API call.
+The first step in accessing the Frame.io API is authentication.
+The Frame.io API can be added to the Project in three different ways, with corresponding  user authentication credential types.
+Create user authentication credentials and then the access token.
+Follow the steps below to create the user authentication credentials and generate an access token and then make your first API call.

-Frame.io API can be added to the Project in three different ways, which lead to different types of user authentication credentials available.

-These different types of user authentication credentials are:
+> User authentication credentials rely on OAuth2.0 `authorization_code` grant type, commonly known as 3-legged OAuth.
+Details are [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/).

+#### User Authentication Credential Types

-1. **OAuth Web App credential**: If the API is added as a web app, then this kind of credential is applicable.
-More details about configuring this type of credential can be found [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/implementation/#oauth-web-app-credential).
+1. **OAuth Web App credential**: Use this credential if the API is added as a Web App.
+Details are [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/implementation/#oauth-web-app-credential).
-2. **OAuth Single Page App credential**: If the API is added as a single page app, then this kind of credential is applicable.
-More details about configuring this type of credential can be found [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/implementation/#oauth-single-page-app-credential).
+2. **OAuth Single Page App credential**: Use this credential if the API is added as a Single Page App.
+Details are [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/implementation/#oauth-single-page-app-credential).
-3. **OAuth Native App credential**: If the API is configured as a Native app, then this credential is applicable.
-More details about this can be found [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/implementation/#oauth-native-app-credential).
+3. **OAuth Native App credential**: If the API is configured as a Native App, use the O. Details are [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/implementation/#oauth-native-app-credential).

 ![alt image](./image_1.png)

-> User authentication credentials rely on OAuth2.0 `authorization_code` grant type, commonly known as 3-legged OAuth.
-More information about this can be found here: https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/
+#### Adobe Identity Management Service (IMS)
 Adobe Identity Management Service (IMS) is Adobe’s OAuth 2.0-based identity management feature that supports authentication.
-There are two steps required for generating the access token:
+There are two steps required for generating the access token.

-1. The first step is the authorization step.
-The user has to authorize the application before the token generation.
-The details for this can be found [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/IMS/#authorize-request).
+1. First, the user authorizes the application before a token is generated.
+Details are [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/IMS/#authorize-request).
-2. The next step is fetching the access token.
-The above step returns a “code” in the response body.
-This is used in this step.
-The exact endpoints to trigger and the parameters to use can be found [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/IMS/#fetching-access-tokens).
+2. Next, fetch the access token.
+The above step returns a code in the response body needed in this step.
+See the exact endpoints to trigger, and the parameters to use, [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/IMS/#fetching-access-tokens).

-The above two steps are required for all the three types of App credentials.
-However there are some differences in the way the IMS endpoints `/authorize/v2` and `/token/v3` are to be triggered for getting the token.
+The above two steps are required for all the three types of app credentials.
+There are differences in the way the IMS endpoints `/authorize/v2` and `/token/v3` are triggered for getting the token.
 These differences are listed in detail in the two links above.
 After we have the access token, we can use it to trigger any of the Frame.io V4 APIs.

-## What’s New in Version 4 of the Frame.io Developer API
+## What’s New in the Frame.io V4 Developer API?

 Just as the Frame.io application has been completely transformed for Version 4, the V4 API has also been redesigned from the ground up.
 Although some key concepts remain similar to legacy versions, many have been replaced or redesigned to support more powerful collaboration workflows and integrations.
 The introduction of a completely new API has also provided an opportunity to drastically simplify our operations and prioritize important customer workflows.